TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/apps/mailroom-nest/README.md

 }
 ```

-To send an email _with_ attachments, use a POST multipart/form-data request to the `/attachments` route:
+You can use multipart/form-data to send a plain email or one _with_ attachments so long as you send the request to `/form`:

 ```
 {